KEYNOTE SPEAKERS

 CV

-– Received BDS degree from the University of Western Australia.
+– Received BDS degree from the University of Western Australia in 1979.

-– Obtained MDS degree in Endodontics from the University of Adelaide, Australia.
+– Obtained MDS degree in Endodontics from the University of Adelaide

 – Deputy Dean of the Faculty of Medicine, Dentistry and Health from 2005-2007.

-– Head of the School and Director of Oral Hearth Centre of Western Australia in 2009.
+– Head of the School and Director of OHCWA in 2009.

 – Director of Postgraduate Studies and Research within the School of Dentistry until December 2012.